bteller/wait-for-it/readme.md

 ## How do I use it?

 If you want to use it, I recommend you include the `waitFor` code directly inline with your page and then `async` reference every last bit of remaining JavaScript you need to power your site.

+## Coming Soon

+Later on I will add the ability to define multiple variables to wait for.
+I need to prove this out on a real site before doing that though, just in case this doesn't really work.